BrandonGower-Winter/NeoCOOP/README.md

 # NeoCOOP: Neolithic Agent Cooperation Model
 NeoCOOP is an agent-based model (ABM) designed to simulate the emergence and evolution of altruistic and selfish behaviour in Neolithic Households under varying degrees of environmental stress.

+An ODD+D [[Müller et al., 2013]](https://www.sciencedirect.com/science/article/pii/S1364815213001394) description plus additional model details have been included in [Supplementary Materials.pdf](./Supplementary%20Materials.pdf)

 ![Visualization of NeoCOOP.
 Black pixels are settlements and gray pixels are farmland](./resources/land_ownership.jpeg)